duongtruongbinh/Improve_ViVQA-X_baseline/Top-Down/docs/README.md

 ## 🎉 Happy VQA!

-The SIRI framework enables sophisticated visual question answering with explainable AI.
+The FDR framework enables sophisticated visual question answering with explainable AI.
 Explore the documentation to unlock its full potential!